themis-project/themis-finals-guidelines/README.md

 *Note:* This command 'freezes' the machine state without powering it off.
 This can speed up instance startup.
 ### Resuming (on suspended machine)
 `$ vagrant up` or `$ vagrant resume`
-*Note:* This command resumes that machine that was previously suspended.
+*Note:* This command resumes the machine that was previously suspended.
 ### Provisioning (on running machine)
 `$ vagrant provision`
 *Note:* This command launches Chef to update machine configuration.
 If you have updated `themis-finals-infrastructure` repository or changed something in `nodes/vagrant.json` file you should definitely provision the machine again.